Active during all seasons, day and night.

 Continue to use the aversion techniques listed above

-If the coyote doesn't leave, you may be near its den of food source.
+If the coyote doesn't leave, you may be near its den or food source.
 Leave immediately and consider changing your route for a few weeks.
 If the coyote is denning in the area, they will likely move on after some time.

 Halton Hills is a terrific blend of urban and rural areas.
 As a result, wildlife occasionally can be spotted in developed parts of our community with coyotes being one of the most common sightings.
 Understanding coyotes is an important step in knowing how to react when you encounter one.